cbrnr/python-intro-short/05-Conditions/05-Conditions.md

 True
 ```

 Here's another example where we are bitten by rounding errors of floating point arithmetic.
-Let's divide 4 by 0.4, which is 10 as we can readily verify ourselves.
+Let's divide 4 by 0.4, which is of course 10:

 ```python
 >>> 4 / 0.4
 10.0
 ```

-When we now compute the integer division result, we would expect the result to be 10, but strangely this is not the case in Python:
+When we now compute the integer division result, we would expect the result to be also 10, but strangely this is not the case in Python:

 ```python
 >>> 4 // 0.4
 9.0
 ```

-The reason is that due to limited precision, rounding errors can be introduced.
+The reason is that due to limited precision, rounding errors can be introduced, and sometimes they produce an entirely unexpected result.

 Conditions
 ----------